awslabs/mountpoint-s3-csi-driver/dev/README.md

 #### End-to-end tests

-The CSI Driver has a end-to-end test suite as well.
-These tests run against real Kubernetes clusters with [a various Kubernetes version and host matrix in the CI](/.github/matrix.yaml) for each PR.
+The CSI Driver has an end-to-end test suite as well.
+These tests run against real Kubernetes clusters with [a matrix in the CI of various Kubernetes versions and hosts](/.github/matrix.yaml) for each PR.

 These end-to-end tests can be found in `/tests/e2e-kubernetes` folder.
 These tests simulate workloads by creating PVs, PVCs, and Pods to use S3 volumes provided by the CSI Driver using [Ginkgo](https://github.com/onsi/ginkgo) testing framework.